Coley Park

-Coley Park is a suburban village to the south of the town of Reading in the English county of Berkshire.
+Coley Park is a suburb to the south of the town of Reading in the English county of Berkshire.
 It is largely built on the country estate of the same name, surrounding Coley House.
 It is primarily a residential area, although it is also home to the Berkshire Independent Hospital and has previously been the site of government offices.

 Geography

 Coley Park is an area of south-west Reading, bounded to the north by the Berkeley Avenue and the older district of Coley, to the south and east by the River Kennet, and to the west by the Reading to Basingstoke railway line, and the suburb of Southcote.
 To the south, the Holy Brook marks the limit of the built-up area, with the water meadows of the Kennet Valley beyond, crossed by the now disused Coley branch line beyond.
-Besides the water meadows, there are two public open spaces within the suburb, Courage Park and Coley Park Recreation Ground.
+Besides the water meadows, there are two public open spaces within the suburb, Courage Park and Coley Recreation Ground.

 Coley Park lies entirely within the borough of Reading, in Coley ward.
 It is within the Reading Central parliamentary constituency.
 The suburb is split between the Church of England parishes of All Saints Church and St Giles' Church, although neither church is actually within the area.